bluestyle97/STGAN-pytorch/README.md

 ## Acknowledgements

-This code refers to the following two projects
+This code refers to the following two projects:

 [1] [TensorFlow implementation of STGAN](https://github.com/csmliu/STGAN)